Aliases for CLIC5 Gene

 GeneCards Summary for CLIC5 Gene

 CLIC5 (Chloride Intracellular Channel 5) is a Protein Coding gene.
 Diseases associated with CLIC5 include Deafness, Autosomal Recessive 103 and Autosomal Recessive Non-Syndromic Sensorineural Deafness Type Dfnb.
-Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Activation of cAMP-Dependent PKA and Hepatic ABC Transporters.
+Among its related pathways are Activation of cAMP-Dependent PKA and Hepatic ABC Transporters.
 Gene Ontology (GO) annotations related to this gene include chloride channel activity and voltage-gated chloride channel activity.
-An important paralog of this gene is CLIC1.
+An important paralog of this gene is CLIC6.

 UniProtKB/Swiss-Prot for CLIC5 Gene